0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 - When present in a file, the String Heap should be the first entry in the Index chunk
     - Can be located anwyhere in the file after the Index chunk.
     - Being placed last in the file is generally the most convenient for tooling that creates the file.

-- Other chunks containing string references store the offset into the heap as a 32-bit offset from the heap chunk base address.
+Other chunks that contain string references shall store a 32-bit offset into the String Heap chunk content:
-- At load time, the code for parsing/validating any given chunk type shall add the String Heap chunk base address to an offset, converting it into it's corresponding runtime pointer.

-For external references into the String Heap chunk:
+- The offset to the string is measured from the beginning of the String Heap chunk:
     - The minimum legal 32-bit offset is 8.
-    - This will be prompoted to a pointer to the string immediately following the String Heap chunk header.
+    - (Low Level): On parsing the chunk, the string offset is converted into an appropriate address by adding the the address at which the String Heap is located in memory.
-- An offset value of 0 is assumed to be equivalent to null and will have the base address of the String Heap added to it.
+- An offset value of 0 is zero meaning a null refence.
-- An offset value between 1 and 7 shall be handled as a null, with appropriate developer mode warnings.
+- An offset value between 1 and 7 is considered error.

 ## Modification File Chunk Types